niceoutput/custom-router-animation/README.md

-# custom-router-animation
+# Custom-router-animation
-React custom router animation
+React custom router animation ready to use in any project